Symmetry-aware Reinforcement Learning for Robotic Assembly under Partial Observability with a Soft Wrist: INTRODUCTION

 \section{INTRODUCTION}

 A peg-in-hole task often abstracts an insertion operation in robotic assembly~\cite{JiangRCIM2022}.
 This task is widely explored~\cite{JiangRCIM2022} but is still challenging due to the contact-richness and tight clearance between parts.
 Most approaches involve rigid robots with force control~\cite{xu2019compare}, sending high-frequency control signals for safe operation.
-As an alternative, similar to recent studies~\cite{azulay2022haptic, brahmbhatt2023zero, HartischArxiv2023}, this study utilizes a physically soft robot for contact-rich tasks, given its softness can tolerate contacts and low-frequency control signals without sacrificing safety.
+As an alternative, physically soft robots can be used for contact-rich tasks, given their softness can tolerate contacts and low-frequency control signals without sacrificing safety~\cite{GotoSMC1980, azulay2022haptic, brahmbhatt2023zero, HartischArxiv2023}.

 Controlling soft robots, however, is challenging due to their soft components' non-linear nature.
 Hence, learning-based control is beneficial for soft robots.
 Most previous studies assume a fully observable setting in which the robot's pose is obtained using motion capture systems or vision-based estimators~\cite{yasa2023overview}.
 However, these methods have limitations, such as setup constraints and potential inaccuracies, particularly in occluded scenarios.
 In contrast, this work adopts a partially observable Markov decision process (POMDP) approach, where the relative peg-to-hole pose is treated as unknown.
 The focus is on training a memory-based agent using force/torque (F/T) feedback and proprioceptive information of the robot.
 However, dealing with POMDPs is more complex than MDPs, often requiring an agent to memorize and actively gather information besides acting purely for rewards~\cite{kaelbling1998planning}.
 Therefore, we need to find a useful inductive bias to learn more efficiently for this task.